iota-community/Community-Governance/README.md

 The community has been offered the option to decide the future destiny of unclaimed tokens from the initial crowd sale and some network upgrades in 2017.
-As these tokens are no longer under the control of any single entity, a decision must be made about their future.
+As these tokens are no longer under the control of any single entity, the IOTA community must decide their future.
 The tokens should either be under the control of the community or should be destroyed.

-This first decision about the future of the tokens was taken by the node operators following the Chrysalis network upgrade in April 2021.
+The node operators took this first decision about the future of the tokens following the Chrysalis network upgrade in April 2021.
 Node operators had two options:
 To follow a version of the network where those funds are still under the control of a single actor (IOTA AS Fork) To let the community decide the future use of the funds.
 (IOTA Chrysalis mainnet).
-A detailed explanation of the two options above  can be found in the following IOTA Foundation blog posts:
+Interested readers can find a detailed explanation of the two options mentioned above in the following IOTA Foundation blog posts:

  - [Unclaimed Tokens, Community Treasury and IOTA AS: FAQ](https://blog.iota.org/unclaimed-tokens-community-treasury-and-iota-as-faq/)
  - [IOTA Community Treasury and Genesis Validation](https://blog.iota.org/iota-community-treasury-and-genesis-validation/)

-None of the node operators or users came forward in support of the IOTA AS network, and support of this network was stopped 30 days after the Chrysalis upgrade.
+None of the node operators or users came forward to support the IOTA AS network, and the IOTA Foundation stopped supporting this network 30 days after the Chrysalis upgrade.

-Shortly after the Chrysalis update a governance channel was established in the IOTA Discord server as a place where the IOTA community could discuss the vote at length.
+Shortly after the Chrysalis update, the community established a governance channel in the IOTA Discord server where the IOTA community could discuss the vote at length.
 Since these early days in May 2021, many members have been actively involved in developing a solution to give the whole IOTA community a voice and make a decisive vote possible.